wjtk4444/eso-addons/README.md

 - Install using [Minion](https://www.minion.gg/).
 Addon names are the same as subdirectory names in this repository.

-- Download this repository as a zip archive.
-Extract addons (directories with addon names) to your \
+- Download addons from [esoui website](https://www.esoui.com/) and extract them to your \
 `C:/users/<your username>/Documents/Elder Scrolls Online/live/AddOns/` \
 directory.
 If the directory does not exist, create it.
+Technically, you can also download them from here, but I cannot guarantee that the last commit on master branch will always work as expected (or at all).
+Maybe I'll add working zips to github releases at some point, maybe I will not.